ginstrom/paladin-novel/epub-master.md

 Outside, he could hear Thorek bellowing orders to his engineers, Grimjaw cursing creatively at a stubborn siege engine, and Elena drilling her captains on urban assault tactics.
 The sounds of an army preparing for the fight of its life.

 In one week, they would march on the coastal cities.
 In one week, everything they'd built would be tested in the crucible of battle.
-And somewhere in Darach, two men who'd once been his friends were sharpening their swords and preparing to stand against everything he'd become.
+And somewhere in Blackwater, two men who'd once been his friends were sharpening their swords and preparing to stand against everything he'd become.

 Gond blew out the oil lamp and stepped into the night.
 Above him, the stars wheeled in their ancient patterns, indifferent to the struggles of mortals below.
 But for the first time in his life, that indifference didn't bother him.